Person Page - 16

 "Heckmondwike Swashland Almanac" published by Senior of Heckmondwike

-His obituary in the Batley News tells us of his editing other Almanacs, "Country Words", "T' Barnsla Foaks" and "Tommy Toddles" Almanacs, and writing serial stories including"Outlines and Notes," "On the Line" "The Argoanaut", "At the Last Victory" and "Fanny the Orphan" and "After Fifteen Years".7
+His obituary in the Batley News tells us of his editing other Almanacs, "Country Words", "T' Barnsla Foaks" and "Tommy Toddles" Almanacs, and writing serial stories including "Outlines and Notes," "On the Line" "The Argonaut", "At the Last Victory" and "Fanny the Orphan" and "After Fifteen Years".7

 Following the death of Charles Rodgers in 1874 he was to take on the role of "Tom Treddlehoyle" in editing the Pogmoor Almenac.